-Which is the best place to see Mountain Gorillas?
+Which is the best place to see Mountain Gorillas in Africa?
 In other words, where can you see mountain gorillas in the world?
 Of course the first place that will run into your mind is Africa, but question is where in Africa exactly should you go gorilla trekking?
 Currently there are two places where you can go gorilla trekking in Africa and all those places are situated in east of Africa.

 Briefly, you should know that there is a total population of 880 mountain gorillas left in the world and half of those reside in Bwindi Impenetrable National Park.